Sjtu-hyg/TrackDiffuser/README.md

 # TrackDiffuser: Nearly Model-Free Bayesian Filtering with Diffusion Model

 ## Overview
 This repository provides the implementation of the **TrackDiffuser** framework, which utilizes diffusion models for Bayesian filtering.
-The provided scripts allow users to test the model, explore the dataset, and utilize the pretrained model.
+The provided scripts allow users to test the model.

 ## Directory Structure
 ```